morzel85/blog-post-teamcity-assembly-info/README.md

 # This is sample code for blog post!

-Read the post on CodeProject: (work in progress) or on my blog: (work in progress)
+Read the post on CodeProject: https://www.codeproject.com/Articles/1040231/Setting-Version-of-Assemblies-in-ASP-NET-MVC-Appli or on my blog: http://en.morzel.net/post/Setting-version-of-assemblies-in-ASPNET-MVC-application-with-TeamCity-build-feature